 Admissions, funding & visas

 COVID-19 : National and international entrance exams for Montpellier Business School are maintained.
 They will be adjusted to take into account health constraints and to preserve the fairness of the exams.
-We will keep you informed of the modalities as soon as possible.

 18 MONTHS including a 4-6 month internship

 (15 MONTHS including a 4-6 month internship for the TMEI programme)

 ❱ | 13 900 € for the entire programme, 16 500 € for the entire TMEI programme